 KbdInteractiveAuthentication no

-To restrict SSH access even further, allow only specific users or groups:
+To restrict SSH access even further, allow only specific users or groups.
+Add these lines if you want user-level restrictions:

 AllowUsers alice deploy